asimkin/20090201_DiplomaRecognition/README.md

 rus-plate-recognition
 =====================

-The source code of research BA in recognition of vehicle license plates
+The source code of BA research in 2009 of vehicle license plates recognition.

+In the BA research, paper solves the task of recognition of license plates.
+The work is dedicated to the design of the information system from the development of the technical programming of up to programming algorithms and screens.
+Describes the results of research of algorithms of recognition of license plates.
+Conducted their experimental study of the dependence of quality recognition from the noise, change the brightness and geometric distortions.
+Determined the optimal recognition procedure.
+Experiments have shown that this system can be used in real time.